 - Cluster group 1 'the steady wellbeing improvers': 82 percent of the 241 clients able to be incuded in the wellbeing analyses fall into this cluster group.
 This group on average show wellbeing gains consistently across all measures.
 For information, their job start rate is 47 percent as a cluster group. - Cluster group 2 'clients of wellbeing concern': only a handful of clients are in this cluster group (n=9) equating to just 4 percent of the clients in these wellbeing data and hence interpretation should be cautious.
-However, the sharp and consistent worsenings in their wellbeing measures highlight a small sub-group of clients who - unlike the vast majority of clients - are not faring well during their time in the IPS service.
-None of these clients achieved a succesful job start.
+However, the sharp and consistent worsenings in their wellbeing measures highlight a small sub-group of clients who unlike the vast majority of clients are not faring well during their time in the IPS service.
+None of these clients achieved a successful job start.
 Proactive attempts to identify, re-engage and support the wellbeing of this small group at earlier stages and on an on-going basis throughout their support journey is advisable. - Cluster group 3 'the wellbeing superstars': around 14 percent of these clients show dramatic and consistent positive improvement in their wellbeing.
 These results suggest a truly transformative support experience for these clients and they in particular have the potential to become champions and ambassadors for the IPS service.

-Figure 10 below shows the average change in the various measures of wellbeing across these three client groupings.
+Figure 11 below shows the average change in the various measures of wellbeing across these three client groupings.
 Overwhelmingly it highlights positive trends in client experiences for the IPS service to celebrate and, potentially, to consider utilising further through targeted client invitations for peer support or peer ambassador roles for example where wellbeing trends have been exceptionally positive.
-However, Figure 9 also highlights a very small sub-group of clients whose wellbeing experiences have been poor during their IPS support (noting that this may be unrelated to the IPS service itself) and around which the IPS service might reflect on potential responses and remedies.
+Figure 11 also highlights a very small sub-group of clients (cluster group 2) whose wellbeing experiences have been poor.
+These clients have fairly typical levels of health, quality of life, TOP and SURE scores at baseline but do have notably fewer meetings with the IPS service than clients in cluster groups 1 and 3.
+The data do not allow us to establish causality but it seems likely given the wider wellbeing data evidence that the drop-off in wellbeing amongst this small group of clients is largely or fully unrelated to the IPS service but that disengagement from the IPS service occurs as a result, rather than the other way around.
+The IPS service might reflect on potential responses around early identification of clients at risk of such wellbeing challenges and service disengagement as well as targeted proactive outreach to try to to re-engage this small group of clients.

-Fig 10: Average wellbeing changes across the three distinct wellbeing sub-groups of clients
+Figure 11 Average wellbeing changes across the three distinct wellbeing sub-groups of clients